pgadmin-org/pgadmin4/docs/en_US/master_password.rst

 `Master Password`:index:
 ************************

+.. note:: pgAdmin 4 uses the operating system password store by default to store the saved server passwords in desktop mode from version 7.2 onwards and Master password will not be required.
+          If the operating system password store is not available then pgAdmin 4 will continue to use a master password as per the configuration settings.

 A master password is required to secure and later unlock the saved server passwords.
-This is applicable only for desktop mode users.
+This is applicable for desktop mode and in server mode if authentication source contains OAuth2 or Kerberos or Webserver.

 * You are prompted to enter the master password when you open the window for the first time after starting the application.